shubhamlatkar/springPlayground/spring-security/README.md

-# Spring Boot and spring security sample with DB Authentication
+# Spring Boot and spring security sample with in memory Authentication
-## Basic Auth with DB Authentication
+## Basic Auth with in memory Authentication
 ### REST end point for now only sysout(method) or return static students object

-A minimal, secure RESTFUL api for Spring Boot   .
+A minimal, secure RESTFUL api for Spring Boot.
 This project includes basic http login, access control of end-points, and encrypted hashing of passwords right out of the box!

-# Installation
+## Installation

 - Clone the repo by using `git clone`.
 - Add the DB properties in application.properties.
 - Run `mvn spring-boot:run` on the cloned directory.
 - Visit `http://localhost:8080/inset/sample/users` to insert authorities, roles and sample users.

-# Steps to add new API
+## Steps to add new API
 - Copy the test controller model (models) to a new file in the **controller** package and make the modifications for routs.
 `copy com.shubham.SpringSecurity.controller.TestController.java --> com.shubham.SpringSecurity.controller.CustomController.java`
 - Add the routing line to CustomController , like so:

 ```